OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 We encourage you to start the lab and get a far a you can before you go to lab.

+Remember to be prompt to your lab meeting.
+Each week you will have a different lab partner to work with.
+You must arrive on time so that you and your partner can start together.
+If you are more than 15 minutes late to lab, your partner will have been assigned to someone else and you will no longer be eligible to work with them, or to receive credit for the lab assignment during your lab period.
+Instead, you will need to complete the work on your own and use a Free Pass to submit it afterward.
+Also, remember that you and your lab partner are working together, so you may not leave the lab period until both you and your partner are finished with all the work including the post-lab quiz, or the lab period ends.

 Note that lab meetings will not start until *Thursday* the first week.
 The first lab sections to work on a given lab assignment will be on Thursdays, with the same lab assignment being completed by following lab sections on